lomorage/homepage/content/faq.md

 ## Does it support export from backup to Phone?
 Yes, currently works on iOS, you can "Save" those backups locally, and local will keep a copy, if you save it locally on multiple devices, you will have multiple copies and delete the copy won't delete the original backup.

+## Can't upgrade server in Linux?
+We have change the repository link from "lomorage.github.io" to "lomoware.lomorage.com", please change "/etc/apt/sources.list.d/lomoware.list" accordingly.

 ---